 HTTP protocol screenshot.

-HTTPS helps give them that confidence.
+HTTPS helps earn that trust.

 What is HTTPS?